mgifford/drupal-security/src/web-server.rst

 Server or browser support for SSL versions 2 and 3 are not recommended.
 Despite this, as Google noted in their blog post about the `POODLE Exploit`_, "SSL 3.0 is nearly 18 years old, but support for it remains widespread."
-Web browsers still support this insecure version of SSL, but it is `easy to test`_ to ensure if your browsers are vulnerable.
+Many older browsers still support this insecure version of SSL, but it is `easy to test`_ to ensure if your browsers are vulnerable and the number of `exposed users is falling`_.
 Qualys SSL Labs also have a really `great tool to evaluate`_ if your server is still vulnerable.

 On your web server, it is good to ensure that SSL configuration permits only TLS version 1.2. unfortunately some common web browsers still do not support the latest version of TLS.
-Fortunately, as of `February 2014`_, the latest version of all major web browsers support SSL 3.0, TLS 1.0, 1.1, and 1.2 enabled by default.
+Fortunately, as of `September 2015`_, the latest version of all major web browsers support TLS 1.0, 1.1, and 1.2 enabled by default.
 Check if the `SSL services employ only AES`_ with key lengths 256 bits and higher.
 You can install `GnuTLS`_ from the command line to enable this::